itod/PEGKitMiniMathTutorial/README.md

     (2+2)*3     // allow presence or absence of whitespace 3.14 *5     // optional floating point numbers

 OK, now that we know what the expected *MiniMath* input looks like, let's design a PEGKit grammar to match it.
-Since *MiniMath* is an expression language, let's define our initial `expr` rule:
+Since MiniMath is an expression language, we'll start with a `start` rule which is an "expression" or `epxr`.

+	start = expr;

+But how do we define `expr`?

     expr =  ???  // TODO

-But how do we define `expr`? **Rather** than designing our grammar from the top down, let's hold that thought, and work from the bottom up instead.
+**Rather** than designing our grammar from the top down, let's hold that thought, and work from the bottom up instead.

 Working from the bottom, we'll start with a rule called `atom`.
 And since *MiniMath* deals with numbers, we'll define `atom` as a `Number`.